 How to | Import and Export File Elements

 Sometimes you may want to work with a specific part of a file instead of all of it.
-When bringing a file into Mathematica, you can elect to import just individual parts of the file, which are called elements.
-Mathematica's ability to import and export elements of files gives you greater control over the information being exchanged while simultaneously saving time and memory.
+When bringing a file into the Wolfram Language, you can elect to import just individual parts of the file, which are called elements.
+The Wolfram Language's ability to import and export elements of files gives you greater control over the information being exchanged while simultaneously saving time and memory.

-Begin by importing an image from the Mathematica documentation directory ExampleData:
+Begin by importing an image from the Wolfram Language documentation directory ExampleData:

 Use as the second argument in Import to view the elements of the image that are available for import: